 The metrics used for the fingerprint error rate of false rejections is called FRR (False Rejection Rate).

 False acceptance, as the name suggests, is an erroneous outcome in a fingerprint recognition systems, in which the systems fallaciously accepts an unregistered / unauthorized fingerprint scan and grants the access.
-False acceptances can be a more concerning than the false rejections, as they can let an unauthorized user to gain access to the sensitive resources or physical facilities.
-Incident of false acceptance takes place due to erroneous matching of a sample acquired for performing authentication with a stored template, which belong to an authorized user.
+False acceptances can be more concerning than false rejections, as they can let an unauthorized user gain access to sensitive resources or physical facilities.
+An incident of false acceptance takes place due to erroneous matching of a sample acquired for performing authentication with a stored template, which belongs to an authorized user.

 The metrics used for the fingerprint error rate of false acceptances is called FAR (False Acceptance Rate).